NickAlvarez20/earthlyInnovations/README.md

 `git clone https://github.com/NickAlvarez20/earthlyInnovations.git`
 ## Usage
-Open the index.html file in a live node server or web browser from the command line or file explorer:
+Ensure all associated assets (images in the Images folder, including Favicon, Logo Designs, and Images subdirectories, and the style.css file) are downloaded with the repository.
+Open the index.html file in using a live server or a modern web browser from the command line or file explorer: open index.html (on macOS) or simply double-click the file.
 Interact with the "Click to Change Title" button to see JavaScript in action.

 ## Learning Outcomes
 This project helped me: